powerhome/playbook/playbook-website/app/views/guides/design_guidelines/example_markdown_styling.md

 ### Horizontal Rules

-Horizontal rules are used to separate sections of content visually.
-They help break up long blocks of text and make it easier for users
+Horizontal rules are used to visually separate sections of content.
+They help break up long blocks of text, making it easier for users to navigate.